TempestSource/DebianAD/README.md

-# DebianAD
+# Linux AD
-Joins a Debian machine to an active directory machine
+Joins a Linux machine to an active directory machine

 Features:
 - Joins machine to domain